encode/django-rest-framework/docs/api-guide/permissions.md

 Note that `DjangoObjectPermissions` **does not** require the `django-guardian` package, and should support other object-level backends equally well.

 As with `DjangoModelPermissions` you can use custom model permissions by overriding `DjangoModelPermissions` and setting the `.perms_map` property.
 Refer to the source code for details.

+---

-Note that if you add a custom `view` permission for `GET`, `HEAD` and `OPTIONS` requests, you'll probably also want to consider adding the `DjangoObjectPermissionsFilter` class to ensure that list endpoints only return results including objects for which the user has appropriate view permissions.
+**Note**: If you need object level `view` permissions for `GET`, `HEAD` and `OPTIONS` requests, you'll want to consider also adding the `DjangoObjectPermissionsFilter` class to ensure that list endpoints only return results including objects for which the user has appropriate view permissions.

+---

 ## TokenHasReadWriteScope